Forensic psychiatry research concerns mentally disordered offenders and patients with major behavioural and mental health problems.

-Forensic Mental Health Services assess and treat mentally disordered offenders and patients with major behavioural and mental health problems, in a range of secure health facilities and in the community, police stations, courts and prisons.
+The University of Edinburgh is a centre for world-leading research in forensic mental healthcare.
+Forensic mental health services assess and treat mentally disordered offenders (MDOs) and patients with major behavioural and mental health problems, in a range of secure health facilities and in the community, police stations, courts and prisons.